 On the other hand, if you make any transaction that generates profit or loss, you will have to pay taxes for that business.

 On the other hand, if you make transactions between wallets you own, you will not cause any taxable event, and your cryptocurrency will continue to exist.

 Moreover, you don’t need to pay taxes if you use your cryptocurrency as collateral for a loan.
 Since if the debt is repaid and your assets are returned, no gain or loss will occur.

 On the other hand, if, for some reason, the debt is not repaid and you lose your cryptocurrency, you would be suffering a monetary loss that would require you to report and pay taxes on it.

 The problem the U.S. government has with cryptocurrencies is that they are not traceable.
 For such a reason, it would be easy to divert taxes even if it is not legal.

-But platforms like BlockFi, every time you make any transaction, send them a 1099-MISC type form that will be full of information about you and a listing of all cryptocurrency income and losses.
+But every time you make any transaction, platforms like BlockFi send a 1099-MISC type form that will be full of information about you and a listing of all cryptocurrency income and losses.

 Therefore, if you do not report your income from digital assets and the IRS receives a 1099-misc form, you will receive letters from the U.S. government demanding that you do not evade taxes and commenting on the consequences.

 As such, there have been projects implemented by the IRS in which more and more platforms have to send 1099 reports to avoid all tax frauds and penalize by law people who do not comply with their tax responsibility.

 The IRS can take various serious measures if you intentionally commit tax fraud, such as sentencing you to 5 years in prison, fines up to $250,000, and criminal prosecution.
 At the same time, they have begun to improve their tax evasion prevention systems.